-A recipe for Spicy Adobe Bean Dip perfect for football games, tailgating, and husbands who love corn chips.
+A recipe for Spicy Adobo Bean Dip perfect for football games, tailgating, and as the perfect corn chip dip.

 Lesser known fact about my husband, he’s a glutton for bean dip.